-Here is the first part of this guide (the second part will be on how to use your NEXUS card very soon now that new applicants are allowed again since April 2022, after a long pandemic pause).
+Here is the 1st part of this guide (the 2nd part will be on how to use your NEXUS card very soon now that new applicants are allowed again since April 2022, after a long pandemic pause).

 Basics of the NEXUS card

 The NEXUS card is a membership card for low-risk, pre-approved trusted travelers.